Vyral/andre-kwan/_posts/2019-04-11-welcome-to-our-blog.md

 youtube_code:
 excerpt: >-
-  Our monthly messages will keep you updated on current interest rates, mortgage programs, and other information having to do with our real estate market.
+  Our monthly messages will keep you updated on current interest rates, mortgage programs, and our real estate market.
 enclosure:
 pullquote:
 enclosure_type: